AAGAARD, Jens Johannes (JAa)

 The company was registered in Fredericia until 1987.

-Dennung's workshop in Copenhagen was first registered in 1974, and the shop on Frederiksberg near the Copenhagen Business School was still there a couple of years ago.
-Much of Dennung's work is bold and requires a lot of material, so he tended to use silver plate over base metals.
+Dennung's workshop in Copenhagen was first registered in 1974, and the shop on Frederiksberg didn’t close until 2016, run by his son Steen after Erik’s death at the age of 82 in 2007.
+Dennung’s career combined his jewellery production with stardom as a footballer and later as a trainer.
+Much of Dennung's work is bold, in the so-called Brutalist style, and requires a lot of material, so he tended to use silver plate over base metal

 EILER & MARLØE (E&M)

 Renowned silversmiths active during the first half of the 20th Century, registered 1920 to 1967 in Copenhagen, Denmark.

 Used one (or both) of two name stamps and also numbered their designs, many of which are art deco or functionalist in style.